fermat01/breast-cancer-mlops/README.md

 - Prometheus metrics exposed on port **8001**.
 - Metrics include request count and request latency histogram.
-- Configure Prometheus server to scrape your application metrics for observability.
+- Configure Prometheus server to scrape the application metrics for observability or integrate with AWS CloudWatch for centralized monitoring.

 ---

 ## CI/CD Pipeline

-- Uses GitHub Actions to:
+-  GitHub Actions used to:
   - Build and test Docker image.
-  - Push image to Docker Hub (credentials in GitHub Secrets).
+  - Push image to Amazon Elastic Container Registry (ECR) (credentials managed via GitHub Secrets).
-  - SSH deploy container to AWS EC2 instance securely.
+  - Deploy to AWS ECS Fargate service with zero downtime updates using AWS CLI or GitHub Actions ECS deploy action.
-- Environment variables and secrets managed safely:
+- Environment variables and secrets are managed safely:
-  - Non-sensitive config via `.env:`
+  - Non-sensitive configuration via `.env`.
-  - Sensitive tokens & keys via GitHub Secrets.
+  - Sensitive tokens and keys via GitHub Secrets and AWS Systems Manager Parameter Store or Secrets Manager.

 ---

 ## Deployment

-- Dockerized application can be deployed on:
-  - AWS EC2 (via CI/CD pipeline or manual Docker commands).
-  - Local or cloud servers supporting Docker.
-- Ports exposed:
-  - 8000: API server
-  - 8001: Prometheus metrics
+### Deploy on AWS ECS using Fargate

+**Prerequisites:**
+- AWS CLI configured with appropriate IAM permissions.
+- Docker image pushed to Amazon ECR.

+**Steps:**
+1. Create an ECS cluster with Fargate launch type in the AWS Console or via CLI.
+2. Define a Task Definition specifying your container image, CPU, memory requirements, and port mappings (8000 for API, 8001 for metrics).
+3. Create a Service linked to the ECS cluster and Task Definition, configuring an Application Load Balancer to route traffic.
+4. Setup Auto Scaling policies based on CPU, memory, or request load.
+5. Use GitHub Actions to build, push the Docker image, and update ECS Services for seamless deployment.

 ---